Families of Halloween crush victims identify lost items as South Korean police admit mistakes - KTVZ

 “Found it.
 I think this is the one,” said one woman, as she recognized a black coat, hugging it as she cried.

+Another younger woman, wearing a cast on her left arm, walked into the gymnasium to find her lost shoe.
+This woman, who didn’t want to be named, said she was in front of a bar in the alley when the crush happened.

+Stuck in the crowd, she said she passed out from asphyxiation “to the point I thought I was dead, but a foreigner shouted at me to wake up.”
+Her arm was badly bruised during the incident, and after she came to, the woman said she just held on until the crowd eased and she could be rescued.

-Family members walked in, one by one and in small groups, escorted by officials who hurriedly put on white gloves and showed them to the tables, so they could inspect and claim the carefully arranged possessions.
+Family members walked into the gymnasium, one by one and in small groups, escorted by officials who hurriedly put on white gloves and showed them to the tables, so they could inspect and claim the carefully arranged possessions.

 South Korea is in deep mourning for the 156 people killed, including 26 foreigners, in the crowd crush on Saturday night when as many as 100,000 people crammed into the narrow streets of Itaewon to celebrate Halloween.